mojotron/battleship/README.md

 # Battleship Game

-Goal of this project was learning about Test Driven Development.
+The goal of this project was learning about Test Driven Development.
 Project is built by following rules of TDD.
 Write test first, describe what code is suppose to do.
 Make it pass with bare minimum logic.
 Refactor logic to make it more reusable.
 For this project only game logic was tested.
-Appearance of a webpage is non tested.
+Appearance of a webpage is not tested.

 This project is part of [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-battleship) Curriculum.